factorlabs/design-patterns/README.md

 ## Requirements

-To install anr run project you should have to install:
+To install and run project you should have to install:

 1. [Groovy](http://groovy.codehaus.org/Installing+Groovy)
 2. [Gradle](http://www.gradle.org/installation)